mercuryoio/BAAS-API/caas/README.md

 #### 1.2 KYC

-To get KYC access token for Customer
+This method is to get KYC access token for Customer

 Request:
 `GET /b2b/user/kyc-access-token`

 #### 1.3 Countries

-to get list of available countries
+This method is to get list of available countries

 Request:
 `GET /lib/countries `

+***

-### 2 Transactions
+### 2 Transaction status

 #### 2.1 Transactions

-To get list of transactions
+This method is to get list of transactions

 Request:
 `GET /b2b/transactions`